 Mental Health Integration for Chaplain Services

-The Mental Health Integration for Chaplain Services (MHICS) program is a one-year training that aims to better equip chaplains in the provision of care to Veterans and Service members with mental health problems.
+The Mental Health Integration for Chaplain Services (MHICS) Certificate program is an intensive sub-specialty training that aims to better equip chaplains in the care of Veterans and Service members with mental health-related concerns.

-What MHICS Graduates have said about their training:
+What MHICS Alumni have said about their training:

 2018-2019 MHICS Cohort

 |Peter Agdamag (Navy)||Anthony D. Allen|

 |Micah Baker (Air Force)||Robin Booth|